Sulfur Water Filter Cartridge

 Hydrogen sulfide may sometimes be present in private wells due to rainwater runoff, chemical runoff, sewage, and other causes.
 If your water smells like rotten egg, the odor may result from sulfur bacteria and hydrogen sulfide gas.
 In large amounts, sulfur may influence the odor and taste of drinking water in private wells.
-Although it does not pose a threat to one’s health, the unpleasant smell and taste of sulfur in drinking water must be taken seriously.
+Although it does not threaten one’s health, the unpleasant smell and taste of sulfur in drinking water must be taken seriously.

 Understanding Sulfur and Its Effects in Water